domogik/domogik/domogik/README.txt

 * Edit settings.py and :
 	* Adapt DB parameters to your environment (DB type, user, password...)
 	* Set TEMPLATE_DIRS to your path

+* Edit urls.py (in the 'domogik' directory)
+	Go to django.views.static.serve and set path to yours

 * Create tables for the app
 	# Go to the 'domogik' directory